adobe-apiplatform/user-sync.py/docs/en/user-manual/deployment_best_practices.md

 "InsecureRequestWarning: Unverified HTTPS request is being made to host 'usermanagement.adobe.io'.
 Adding certificate verification is strongly advised.
 See: https://urllib3.readthedocs.io/en/latest/advanced-usage.html#ssl-warnings
   InsecureRequestWarning"

+## Restricted /tmp Access

+Certain Linux security practices recommend `/tmp` be remounted with restricted permissions.
+If your systems follow this practice, you may be unable to run the User Sync Tool.
+The UST requires access to the system's temporary directory to self-extract and execute.
+To run the tool, try the following:

+* Ensure the user running the UST has read, write and exec permissions on `/tmp`
+* Set `TMPDIR` to an alternate location (do not `export` this var)

+  Example: `TMPDIR=/my/tmp/dir ./user-sync`

 ---